 - You can integrate a Dynatrace SaaS deployment with SAML 2.0 as an SSO IdP.

 - You can integrate a Dynatrace Managed deployment with SAML 2.0 or OpenID as an SSO IdP.

 - Dynatrace Managed only: Connect your Dynatrace Cluster to an external LDAP authentication server to import user groups or accounts that need access to your Dynatrace environment.
 With LDAP integration, all users are accessed from your external LDAP resource.
 You then assign group privileges and roles through LDAP.

 Getting more information

-See the Dynatrace Services & support SSO forum for questions and answers related to Dynatrace and SSO.
+See the Dynatrace Community SSO label for questions and answers related to Dynatrace and SSO.